ECHOInternational/Microcontrollers/Weather_Station/README.md

 * A tipping bucket rain sensor with a reed switch; the station at ECHO uses an old RainWise sensor, but you could also purchase an inexpensive Misol sensor sold as a replacement part for weather stations; the long length of wire it comes with is already connected to the reed switch inside, and you can cut the connector off at the end to access the two wires.
 * Hardware debouncing parts (there is some code for software debouncing, making these parts optional but a potentially significant improvement)
   * A Schmitt trigger (SN74LS14N) that operates at 5 volts: https://www.aliexpress.com/item/1005003483691039.html?spm=a2g0o.productlist.0.0.3cb92cecWMwbcT&algo_pvid=50ee4675-446e-48ef-a2df-707a0f9ed6e6&algo_exp_id=50ee4675-446e-48ef-a2df-707a0f9ed6e6-5&pdp_ext_f=%7B%22sku_id%22%3A%2212000025991879251%22%7D&pdp_pi=-1%3B0.76%3B-1%3B-1%40salePrice%3BUSD%3Bsearch-mainSearch
-  * A 10 Kohm resistor
+  * A 10 Kohm resistor  (resister kits are available with an assortment of resisters you might need for this or other projects)
   * A 100 ohm resistor
   * A 10 uf capacitor
   * See this video for information on the benefits of and how to wire a Schmitt trigger into your rain gauge circuit: https://www.youtube.com/watch?v=KHrTqdmYoAk&t=872s